API Keys & Trace Routing

 Section titled “Best practices”- Name your keys descriptively: use names like “Production n8n” or “Staging Traces” so you know what each key is for.

-- Use restricted keys when possible.
-Scoping a key to specific platforms limits the blast radius if the key is compromised.
+- Scope keys to one agent.
+It eliminates the per-request agent field and limits blast radius if the key is compromised.

 - Don’t share keys across environments.
 Create separate keys for staging and production.